 Process the autoclaved indicator and an indicator that has not been autoclaved (as a control) by first gently crushing the inner glass ampoule, this can be done by pressing on the outer plastic sheath near the brown cap; when broken you will see the purple media dampen the spore paper at the bottom of the vial.
 Then incubate at 55-60°C for 24 hours.

-Clean materials (wrapped, liquids, etc.) should be collected and placed in an autoclave-proof tray.
+Clean materials (glassware, Surgical tools, liquids, etc.) should be collected and placed in an autoclave-proof tray.

-After the run, allow load to cool for at least 10 minutes.
+After the run, allow the load to cool for at least 10 minutes.

 Can I autoclave waste?